Romaniacs event regulations

 GREY + //// = END of speed limit zone

-A short video - How to add speed to your GPS
+A short explanation video - How to display your SPEED on your GPS

 Note:- It is the responsibility of the competitor to ensure they can view the travelling speed of their motorcycle